lutsen/lagan/README.md

 - Content objects consist of a simple combination of arrays
 - Content objects can be any combination of properties
 - It is easy to add new property types
-- Built-in input validation
+- Lagan has built-in input validation
 - Database fields can be easily modified during development
-- Create front-end templates to display your content the way you want
+- Create Twig front-end templates to display your content the way you want

 Lagan is built with my favourite PHP libraries:
 - [Slim framework](http://www.slimframework.com/)